-Grade Level Credits Term

-9-11 1 Full Year

-Prerequisite: 1) Completion of Geometry/Honors Geometry with an A- or higher.

-2) Teacher recommendation.
+- 1) Completion of Geometry/Honors Geometry with an A- or higher. - 2) Teacher recommendation.

-Study Time Needed: 4-5 hours per week.

 This course will cover topics at a faster pace and in greater depth than in Algebra 2.
 Connections between the algebraic, graphical, numerical, and verbal representations of problems will be utilized.
 Students will simplify and solve equations (linear, quadratic, polynomial, rational, radical, exponential, logarithmic, and trigonometric), and analyze the graphs of these functions.
 Other topics include probability, statistics, and data analysis.
 Students will develop their problem-solving skills with real-world situations.